OrderN/CONQUEST-release/docs/input_tags.rst

 ---------------

 Diag.NumKpts (*integer*)
-    Number of all k-points.
+    Number of explicitly listed k-points, or the number of generated points on each line when ``Diag.KspaceLines`` is true.
 No symmetry is applied.

-    *default*:
+    *default*: 1 for explicit points; 2 points per line

 Diag.Kpoints (*block*)
-    Lists fractional coordinates and weights of all k-points: ``x_fract y_fract z_fract weight`` Generates the Monkhorst-Pack mesh, an equally spaced mesh of k-points.
+    Lists fractional coordinates and weights of explicit k-points as ``x_fract y_fract z_fract weight``.
+If this block is absent and neither a Monkhorst-Pack mesh nor k-space lines are requested, CONQUEST uses the Gamma point with unit weight.

-    *default*:
+    *default*: absent (Gamma point only)

 Diag.MPMesh (*boolean*)
     Switches on/off the Monkhorst-Pack mesh.
-Note: if this keyword is present in the input file, the keyword **Diag.NumKpts** and the block **Kpoints** will be ignored.
+When true, ``Diag.NumKpts`` and the ``Diag.Kpoints`` block are ignored.

-    *default*:
+    *default*: F

 Diag.MPMesh[X/Y/Z] (*integer*)
     Specifies the number n of k-points along the x(y,z) axis.